mova-institute/zoloto/docs/readme_for_ud_v2.1.md

 | TOTAL |    5853   |  100K  |

 ### Annotation procedure
 Morphology is annotated using 2+1 schema.
 Syntax is single-pass plus supervisor’s check.
-Consistency is then enforced by ~200 validation and autofix rules.
+Consistency is enforced by ~200 validation/autofix rules.

 ### Contribution/Development